IceAsteroid/swayTurnOnOffTouchpad.sh/README.md

 # swayTurnOnOffTouchpad.sh
-Turn on/off touchpad by the specified keybinding in Sway
+Turn on/off touchpad by the specified keybinding in Sway conf.

 # Explanation
 Ever tired of disruption from touchpad when you're in a laptop doing some text heavy tasks.